-Obviously, in practice it is more important that the network generalizes rather than just fitting the training data.
-By using shared weights and sparsity structure, CNNs seem to implicitly regularize the model class in order to achieve good generalization performance.
+Obviously, in practice it is most important that the network generalizes rather than just fitting the training data.
+By using shared weights and sparsity structure, CNNs seem to implicitly regularize the model to achieve good generalization performance.
 Thus even though they can fit also random labels or noise (Zhang et al., 2017) due to the universal finite sample expressivity shown in Corollary 3.6, they seem still to be able to generalize well (Zhang et al., 2017).